gness9/glennness/README.md

 ### Course Highlights
 Data Structures, Program Testing, Use and Implementation of Programming Algorithms, Programming Paradigms, Data Retrieval and Database Design

+### VMLY&R Internship
+Used Vue.js and CSS to contribute to user interface of client.
+Participated in multiple Agile workflow sprints alongside front-end developers to create more accessible user content.

+### Garmin IQ Program
+Developed new watch face for Garmin using their proprietary language Monkey C

+### KSU Game Jam
+Worked alongside a small team in Unity to develop assets for a new game in a span of twenty-four hours

+### Additional Experience
+Volunteer Tutor in College Algebra

 ```markdown
 Syntax highlighted code block